-- indiscriminately retained and stored (Government's Observations, para 23; cf G.D. v Commissioner of An Garda Siochána (Case C-140/20)). - 28.
-But the fact that certain parts of the Danish data retention scheme were contrary to EU law did not lead to the conclusion that the rules were generally inapplicable.
+- 27. But the fact that certain parts of the Danish data retention scheme were contrary to EU law did not lead to the conclusion that the rules were generally inapplicable.
 Nor did the Government halt the generally and indiscriminately retention of communications data.
-Instead, according to the Government, domestic courts and authorities simply had to "refrain from applying the national provisions that were found to be contrary to EU law".
-(Government's Observations, para 44).
+Instead, according to the Government, domestic courts and authorities simply had to "refrain from applying the national provisions that were found to be contrary to EU law" (Government's Observations, para 44).
 This position was confirmed by the Supreme Court (ibid).
-Yet, this finding is contrary to the Court's position in Big Brother Watch and Others (Big Brother Watch and Other [GC], cited above, para 518 and Partly Concurring and Partly Dissenting Opinion of Judge Pinto De Albuquerque para 59).
-Therefore, question No 2 to the Parties is clearly settled in the Court's case law and the Supreme Court judgment of 30 March 2022 failed to uphold Articles 8, 10 or 13 of the Convention. - 29.
+Yet, this finding is contrary to the Court's position in Big Brother Watch and Others (Big Brother Watch and Other [GC], cited above, paras 518-522).
+Therefore, question No 2 to the Parties is settled in the Court's case law and the Supreme Court judgment of 30 March 2022 failed to uphold Articles 8, 10 or 13 of the Convention. - 28.
 The latest amendments, currently in force, provided for two schemes.
-Under the first scheme, service providers can be ordered to perform traffic data retention relating to specific persons and geographical locations in connection with efforts to combat serious criminal offences.
+Under the first scheme, service providers can be ordered to perform communications data retention relating to specific persons and geographical locations in connection with efforts to combat serious criminal offences.
 Under the second scheme, service providers can be ordered to perform a "general and indiscriminate retention of traffic data" of all telecom customers in Denmark lasting one year when there are "reason to assume that Denmark faces a serious threat to national security that is deemed to be genuine and present or foreseeable" (Government's Observations, para 22).
 The latter power has been in use since 30 March 2023 and will continue to be in use until 29 March 2024 (ibid).
-This means that despite the Government's alleged adherence to EU law, there has in reality been no change and the Government is still ordering a general and indiscriminate retention of all traffic data.
+This means that despite the Government's alleged adherence to EU law, there has in reality been no change and the Government is still ordering a general and indiscriminate retention of all communications data.
 The only change is that this is now done with a spurious reference to "national security".
-A threat that despite being unspecified is expected to last one year. - 30.
+A threat that despite being unspecified and subject to no effective review of any kind is expected to last one year. - 29.
 The applicant observes that it never had and still has no interest in monetary compensation.
 Nor is there any case law suggesting that the applicant would be able to claim non-pecuniary damage.
-In accordance with the stated aim of Foreningen imod Ulovlig Logning, the applicant had and still has an interest in stopping the invasive data retention scheme in Denmark.
-In this regard, the applicant observes that the Court's case law suggests that a declaration of a violation would constitute just satisfaction in a cases concerning bulk retention and secret surveillance, see e.g., Centrum för rättvisa v Sweden, Appl No 35252/08, paras 378-380, 25 May 2021; Association for European Integration and Human Rights and Ekimdzhiev and Others v Bulgaria, Appl No 62540/00, paras 109-111, 28 June 2007; Ekimdzhiev and Others v Bulgaria, cited above, paras 426-428; and Roman Zakharov v Russia, cited above, paras 309-312.
+In accordance with the stated aim of Foreningen imod Ulovlig Logning, the applicant had and still has an interest in halting the invasive data retention scheme in Denmark.
+In this regard, the applicant observes that the Court's case law suggests that a declaration of a violation would constitute just satisfaction in cases concerning bulk retention and secret surveillance, see e.g. Centrum för rättvisa v Sweden, Appl No 35252/08, paras 378-380, 25 May 2021; Association for European Integration and Human Rights and Ekimdzhiev and Others v Bulgaria, cited above, paras 426-428; and Roman Zakharov v Russia, cited above, paras 309-312.
 In the latter case, the Court inter alia stated: